charly3pins/blog/content/post/build-hugo-static-blog.md

 git submodule add -b master https://github.com/<USERNAME>/<USERNAME>.github.io.git public
 ```

-To automate these steps you can save it to `deploy.sh`.
+To automate the next steps you can save it to `deploy.sh`.
 Remember to make it executable with:
 ```vim
 chmod +x deploy.sh
 ```